Like the script from a sci-fi horror flick, “No one is immune! Ebola is coming to get you!”

 But, according to a recent article in TechTalk, the size of the business is not the only reason some businesses have a false sense of security.
 The article noted that some corporate enterprises feel that their systems are safe because they operate using a different system.
 In particular, the misconception is alive and well amongst users of Linux, Ubuntu, and iOS.

 The assumption is that “users believe Linux, Ubuntu and iOS are more secure because in most malware cases, Windows users are the victims.
 Although it is true, Windows PCs are highly targeted, this is only because of their large market share. . . hackers can cast a wider net when targeting Windows PCs than if they were to target Linux, Ubuntu or iOS.”

 That sounds like the small business owners’ reasoning that they won’t come after me because I’m too small.
 Not only wrong, but proven wrong.

 It is also becoming abundantly clear that Linux, Ubuntu, and iOS system have been under attack.
 They just haven’t grabbed the headlines.
 Yet.

 The first rule of thumb in any security business is never assume you are safe from attack.
 That goes for cybersecurity, too.
 The faster technology grows, the more we are exposed to security breaches.
 It doesn’t matter what size your business is – or what operating system – you use.
 Your technology needs to be guarded.

 Guarding your technology is what we do.
 We work diligently to keep you aware of potential dangers and how to take a few, common-sense steps to ensure the safety of your data and devices.

-We are as concerned about your technology security as you are.
+Tech Sentries is as concerned about your computer system security as you are.
 Your computer system security is our business.
 That’s why Tech Sentries is always on duty.
 Contact us today to learn how we can help you “GUARD YOUR TECHNOLOGY” (843-282-2222).